-- The Respondent is not authorized or licensed by the Complainant; - The disputed domain name does not correspond to the name of the Respondent.
-The Respondent is not commonly known as "INTESA-MARKETS": - There is no fair or non-commercial use of the disputed domain name.
+- The Respondent is not authorized or licensed by the Complainant to use the Trademarks or to use the disputed domain name; - The disputed domain name does not correspond to the name of the Respondent.
+The Respondent is not commonly known as "INTESASP"; - There is no fair or non-commercial use of the disputed domain name.